createdbynick/flowchart-cards/README.md

-# FlowchartCards
+# Flowchart Cards

-Depict the flow of movement for your next web app using FlowchartCards.
+Depict the flow of movement for your next web app using Flowchart Cards.

 ![Flowchart Cards examples](images/preview.png)

-FlowchartCards, built in Sketch, utilises Symbols to help build complex UX flows in a jiffy.
+Flowchart Cards, built in Sketch, utilises Symbols to help build complex UX flows in a jiffy.

-FlowchartCards comes with 36 cards representing a variety of layouts, components, pages and verification states.
+Flowchart Cards comes with 36 cards representing a variety of layouts, components, pages and verification states.
 The movement between cards can be demonstrated with connectors of which their are currently 9 across 4 styles.

 ## Features

-- 36 cards
+- 39 cards
 - 9 connector types across 4 styles
 - Organised shared styles and text styles